Getting started with a new project can be a daunting task.

-- In Australia — The equivalent to a Roth IRA would be a contribution to your “super.”
+- In Australia — The equivalent to a Roth IRA would be a contribution to your "super."
 A post-tax contribution would mimic the Roth IRA.
-While a pre-tax contribution would mimic the traditional IRA or traditional 401k plan.
+In contrast, a pre-tax contribution would mimic the traditional IRA or traditional 401k plan.

 - In the UK — The closest UK equivalent to a Roth IRA or Roth 401k would be an ISA.
 Money paid in is post-tax, but growth inside the scheme is tax-free, and so are withdrawals.

 #2 Double down on your savings rate (but remember to enjoy life too!)

 Independence, at any income level, is driven by your savings rate.

 There's a fine line between being diligent and being overzealous when it comes to saving.

 Unfortunately, for many of us, that line often feels invisible.
 And the cost of that unknown can be catastrophic to our feelings of contentment.

 Not knowing what's "enough" can lead to living too much for the future and not enjoying life in the present.
 Or worse, comparing your situation to someone else's (which never ends well).

 To push past any feelings of doubt or indecision about your savings rate, you have to strip away any comparisons.
 And first — focus solely on what you want.
 And what's possible for your specific situation.

 From a purely quantitative standpoint, it makes sense to try to save anywhere between 10-20 percent of your income each month.